-Libraries, authors, and world-famous chefs, including Chez Panisse’s Alice Waters, are stepping in to ensure that children and teens are food literate, doing everything from providing food itself to incorporating lessons on nutrition, food sourcing, and gardening into curriculum and literature.
+Libraries, authors, and world-famous chefs, including Chez Panisse’s Alice Waters, are stepping in to ensure that children and teens are food literate, from providing food itself to incorporating lessons on nutrition, food sourcing, and gardening into curriculum and literature.

 Downers Grove Public Library just finished a large redesign project, and two of the major changes were a brand new Teen Central area and a Digital Media Lab.
 While the Digital Media Lab is open to all ages, we thought that our teen patrons would be especially excited about this area’s advanced video, music, and […]

 For some time now I have been putting together a variety of webinars for Florida Library Webinars (with Novare Library Services).
 So when they asked me months ago about some potential topics for this year, one of the items I wanted to explore was putting more music in my library programming.
 I must give a […]

 Not Your Mama’s Library Program: Lanyards give way to coding and power tools in summer tech camps nationwide

 Computer coding programs and robotics are just some of the tools intrepid young patrons will be using this summer as school and public librarians nationwide gear up for technology camps.

 This article was published in School Library Journal's March 2014 issue.
 Subscribe today and save up to 35% off the regular subscription rate.

 The best applications for teaching basic programming skills—no geek cred required to use them successfully in your classroom or library.
 Other apps enable kids to build 3-D models, which they can print, too.

 This article was published in School Library Journal's October 2013 issue.
 Subscribe today and save up to 35% off the regular subscription rate.

 A screencast tour of four free applications to help kids learn how to code: Daisy the Dinosaur, Hopscotch, Scratch, and Tynker.